resess/Slicer4D/README.md

   - An IDE instance will open in a new window with your custom slicer present in the 'Select Slicer' list or Configuration menu
     - You can test your wrapper by manually adding it in the settings (+ button and specify name/location (e.g. ca.ubc.ece.resess.wrappers.Slicer4JWrapper))
   - When the implementation is ready, please submit a pull request to the main repository to make it accessible to other users

+## 7. Testing
+For the unit tests, run `./gradlew test` in the project root directory.

+For the integration test, open the Slicer4D repository in IntelliJ IDEA, and make sure you build Gradle correctly.
+Next, open the test repository by running the `runIdeForUiTest` command.
+Finally, visit `src/test/java/ca/ubc/ece/resess/dbgcontroller/pages/UITest.java` to run the test.

+## 8. Limitations
+This tool is only accurate for deterministic program.